carpentries-incubator/git-novice-branch-pr/learners/setup.md

 Git is a version control system that lets you track who made changes to what when and has options for easily updating a shared or public version of your code on [github.com](https://github.com/).
 You will need a [supported web browser](https://help.github.com/articles/supported-browsers/).

 For this workshop you will need version `2.23.0` or later.
-You can tell what version you have by running `git --version` in the shell.
+You can tell what version you have by running `git --version` in the unix shell/git Bash.

 You will need an account at [github.com](https://github.com/) for parts of the Git lesson.
 Basic GitHub accounts are free.
 We encourage you to create a GitHub account if you don't have one already.
 Please consider what personal information you'd like to reveal.
 For example, you may want to review these instructions for [keeping your email address private provided by GitHub](https://help.github.com/articles/keeping-your-email-address-private/).